 DEFINITIONS Artificial intelligence (AI) refers to systems that display intelligent behaviour by analysing their environment and taking actions - with some degree of autonomy - to achieve specific goals.
-AI-based systems can be purely software-based, acting in the virtual world (e.g. voice assistants, image analysis software, search engines, speech and face recognition systems) or AI can be embedded in Artificial hardware devices (e.g. advanced robots, autonomous cars, drones or Intelligence1 Internet of Things applications) If you plan to make use of Artificial Intelligence in your project, the evaluators will evaluate the technical robustness of the proposed system under the appropriate criterion A critical risk is a plausible event or issue that could have a high adverse impact on the ability of the project to achieve its objectives.
-Critical risk Level of likelihood to occur (Low/medium/high): The likelihood is the estimated probability that the risk will materialise even after
+Al-based systems can be purely software-based, acting in the virtual Artificial world (e.g. voice assistants, image analysis software, search engines, Intelligence1 speech and face recognition systems) or AI can be embedded in hardware devices (e.g. advanced robots, autonomous cars, drones or Internet of Things applications) A critical risk is a plausible event or issue that could have a high adverse impact on the ability of the project to achieve its objectives.
+Critical risk Level of likelihood to occur (Low/medium/high): The likelihood is the estimated probability that the risk will materialise even after taking account of the mitigating measures put in place.